-Most of chess training routines are oriented to develop and a player’s skills at typical scenarios that can appear on the chess board during tournaments.
+Chess Skill That Cannot Be Trained: Most chess training routines are oriented to develop a player’s skills in typical scenarios that can appear on the chess board during tournaments.

 Therefore, he might be unable to explore new and promising paths that can happen over the board simply because he has not seen them before, a phenomenon that is growing more and more, as there are now more players who follow “established theory”.

 Chess Skill #1 – Here is a big secret that 99% of chess players overlook…

 While one does not have to be original like Morozevich or Rapport, having an attitude of being open to improvisation and the unexplored paths over the board can be a good thing.

 These decisions are particularly difficult to make at the chessboard for two main reasons:

 - the first one is simple: “You don’t have to”.
 If you have an option, then it is easier to look the other way and go on with the game.
 Why make a committal decision and go into the unknown?

 - The second reason is also easy to understand: You have no guarantee except your own judgment.
 We are talking of decisions that you make at the board when the opportunity shows.
 No engine previously gave a +0.54 so you “know” that it’s fine.

 Chess Skill #1 – Learning to improvise

 If I have to mention two players who are great examples of improvising at the board, one would be Boris Gelfand and the other one Vassily Ivanchuk.